w3f/Grants-Program/applications/solidity-verifier-for-accountable-light-client.md

 ## Future Plans

-- We plan to use this verifier to implement our bridge on chain light client after the grant is completed.
+- We intend to leverage this verifier to develop our on-chain light clients after the grant is completed.

-- Adapt to other evm chains that meet the curves conditions.
+- Adapt to other EVM chains that satisfy the curves' requirements.

-- Follow W3F paper's updates.
+- Follow the revision of the W3F paper.

 ## Additional Information :heavy_plus_sign: